dyne/docs/src/dynebolic/docs/developers.md

 **Greetings, fellow devel!** 🖖🏽

-*dyne:bolic* welcomes contributions, big and small.
+*dynebolic* welcomes contributions, big and small.
 You are here by invited to [clone the repository](https://git.devuan.org/jaromil/dynebolic) localy and [get yourself an account on the Devuan Gitea](https://git.devuan.org/user/sign_up).
 For your convenience the repository is mirrored on [GitHub](https://github.com/dyne/dynebolic/).
 However, due to the ownership model of GitHub we encourage you to stick to the Devuan Gitea.
 From the Gitea interface you will be able to fork the repository and [send Pull Requests](https://docs.gitea.com/next/usage/pull-request).
 But you are welcome to ask for write permission in the bridged chat.

 ## Source code